abdu95/air-quality-budapest/README.md

 The raw measurements table is partitioned by datetime_from (day) and clustered by parameter.
 All downstream dbt queries filter on a date range and isolate individual pollutants — partitioning eliminates full table scans across time, clustering reduces data scanned when filtering by pollutant type.

 The mart_aqi_daily table is partitioned by measurement_date and clustered by aqi_category.
 The dashboard's temporal chart always queries a date range (partition pruning applies), and the categorical chart filters by AQI category (Good / Moderate / Poor etc.), which aligns directly with the cluster key.

+Place your GCP service account key at gcp-key.json in the project root (not committed for security reasons)